joshmcfayden/hep-application-tips/_episodes/04-writing.md

 - Get input from a wide range of people
-- If you’re able to look at previous applications (so institutes keep a “library" of successful apps).
+- If you’re able to, definitely look at previous (preferably successful) applications
+    - Some institutes keep a “library" of successful apps.
-- Try at least running the idea past people on different experiments (in my case g-2)
+- Try at least running the idea past people on different experiments (e.g a proposal on *ATLAS* could be discussed with someone on *g-2* or *DUNE*)
-- I also ran it past theorists
+    - Also try discussing it with the relevant theorists, if appropriate.
-- Also try to run it past senior people at the level that would be on the panel for this kind of application
+- If possible, discuss it with senior people at the level that would be on the panel for this kind of application.

 ### Know what’s in vogue
 - You may not like it but sometimes helps to be in touch with what the in vogue topics of the day are
-	- E.g. for me: EFTs, Machine Learning, Higgs self-coupling
+	- E.g. EFTs, Machine Learning, Higgs self-coupling
-	- This is not to say that you should write proposals on these things but that you should know what is generally found to be appealing about them
+	- This is not to say that you should only write proposals on these things, but that you should know what is generally found to be appealing about them:
 		- Cutting edge tech, research that is clearly interdisciplinary
 	- BUT... just mentioning these things is not enough, that’s just obvious buzzword dropping - you have to back it up!
+	  	- Every application will mention Machine Learning, if you are going to include this, be specific!
 		- I wanted to do EFT fits, to back it up I added a toy EFT fit to my proposal to show I actually knew how to do it.

+- Anecdotal example:
-- I discussed my application with someone at a senior level (who had been on these sorts of panels) they said: *"if it doesn’t involve the Higgs self-coupling don’t bother"*.
+        - Application with someone at a senior level (who had been on these sorts of panels) they said: *"if it doesn’t involve the Higgs self-coupling don’t bother"*.
 They were certainly 99% joking, but you get the idea...

 ## Specifics